canonical/microk8s/README.md

 - MicroK8s releases happen the same day as upstream K8s.

-- Snap updates are seamlessly delivered keeping your cluster up-to-date.
+- Updates are seamlessly delivered keeping your cluster up-to-date.

 - Dependencies are included in the 200MB snap package.

 - All K8s versions from v1.10 onwards as well as alpha, beta and release candidates are available for testing your workload with.

-- A curated collection of manifests for:
+- We maintain a curated collection of manifests for:
   - Service Mesh:  Istio, Linkerd
   - Serverless: Knative
   - Monitoring: Fluentd, Prometheus, Grafana, Metrics